 Continuing education is also required for police officers and detectives.
 Many agencies pay all or part of the tuition for officers to earn a degree in criminal justice, justice administration, or public administration, and pay higher salaries to those who earn such degrees.
 Online degrees allow those working as police officers already the flexibility needed, and the education is considered just as good as traditional classroom education.

 Police Officer Salaries

-According to the U.S. Bureau of Labor Statistics’ 2021 Occupational Employment Statistics, the median national annual salary for police and sheriffs is $64,610.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.
+According to the U.S. Bureau of Labor Statistics’ 2022 Occupational Employment Statistics, the median national annual salary for police and sheriffs is $65,790.
+Actual law enforcement salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.